sweetpie679/react/README.md

 ****************READ HERE!**************************************************************

-I deployed the app as per indturctions in the handout
+I deployed the app as per instructions in the handout

-Unfortunately I can't deploy it.
+Unfortunately I can't deploy it on github pages.

 All buttons have states that can be updated by clicking to select and clicking to unselect